Corpus Analytics

 Kernel CVE Volume by Year

-FIG — Windows Kernel-Mode CVEs by Year (NVD)
+FIG -- Windows Kernel-Mode CVEs by Year (NVD)

 Counts from NVD keyword search across kernel-mode component descriptions.
 2017's spike coincides with Microsoft's switch from security bulletins to per-CVE advisories.
-2026* is partial (Jan--Feb only).
+2026* is partial (Jan-Feb only).

 Annual volume stays between 90 and 140 with no clear upward trend since 2017.
 The swings mostly track advisory timing rather than actual changes in the kernel's attack surface.
 Microsoft's 2017 shift from monthly bulletins to individual CVE IDs pushed that year's count up artificially.
 The 2019 and 2021 dips coincide with lighter Patch Tuesday months, not fewer vulnerabilities.
+The stability of this number, despite a decade of mitigation deployment, suggests that the rate of vulnerability introduction roughly matches the rate of hardening.

 Corpus Coverage